 How to choose the material of bathroom tiles

-The condensation and splashes of a bathroom rule out some tile materials, but still leave plenty of choice – real stone or manmade tiles are particularly popular.
+The condensation and splashes of a bathroom rule out some tile materials, but still leave plenty of choice – real stone tiles or manmade tiles are particularly popular.
 While natural stone has character, care requirements are higher and the tiles will need resealing over time to maintain the protection.
 Generally, manmade tiles are great if you are decorating a bathroom on a budget.
 While they’re easy to look after, they do lack the uniqueness of stone.

 Natural stone bathroom tiles

 Both floor and wall marble tiles are available, but polished marble should be avoided on the floor.
 Ensure it's sealed correctly and that spills are wiped up immediately – check out our guide to the best mops for floor tiles to help your marble floor keeps its lustre.

 Travertine has warm tones.
 While the stone has natural pits that give the tiles individuality, opt for filled travertine to stop water penetrating.
 It can be used for both floor and wall tiles, but should be sealed to protect the stone.